 Website benchmarking do's:

 - Choose a web page with the same goals that your page is trying to achieve.

 - Be aware of the location you are testing from.
 This may garner different results if your benchmark website has a server that is close to the test location but you don't.
 Consider using a CDN to allow for a broader global reach.

 Website benchmarking don'ts:

-- Don’t simply take the full load time into consideration when benchmarking.
-Other metrics such as number of requests, images sizes, TTFB, etc. can help determine where load times are originating from.
+- Don't simply take the full load time into consideration when benchmarking.
+Other metrics such as number of requests, images sizes, and TTFB can help determine where load times are originating from.